Canon's best all-purpose lenses

 ||||||||||

-- Canon RF 100-400mm f/5.6-8 IS USM: This lens is less versatile and more focused on sports, wildlife and distant details.
-However, it’s still great for portraits.
-It’s also a good telephoto lens at a very affordable price (under €750).
+- Canon RF 100-400mm f/5.6-8 IS USM: this lens is less versatile and more focused on sports, wildlife, and distant details.
+However, it can still be useful for portraits from a distance.
+It is also a good telephoto lens at a very reasonable price for this kind of reach.
 I’d definitely recommend it!

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||